ilkerccom/bitcrackrandomiser/README.md

 BC_TELEGRAM_SHARE_EACHKEY="false"
 BC_UNTRUSTED_COMPUTER="false"
 BC_FORCE_CONTINUE="false"
-BC_PRIVATEPOOL="none"
 ```

 # Settings

-You can update the application settings via the "[settings.txt](./BitcrackRandomiser/settings.txt)" file or in app.
+You can update the application settings via the "[settings.txt](./BitcrackRandomiser/settings.example.txt)" file or in app.
 You can create your settings file on btcpuzzle.info dashboard.

 Also, You can pass arguments to the application as in the example below.

 ```
-dotnet BitcrackRandomiser.dll target_puzzle=66 user_token=xxxx wallet_address=1eosEvvesKV6C2ka4RDNZhmepm1TLFBtw ...any other settings
+dotnet BitcrackRandomiser.dll target_puzzle=68 user_token=xxxx wallet_address=1eosEvvesKV6C2ka4RDNZhmepm1TLFBtw ...any other settings
 ```

 ---

 ### [**target_puzzle**]

 Select the puzzle you want to scan.
-Default: 66

-`66` or `67` or `68`
+`68` or `69` or `71` or `current any puzzle`

 You can use `38` for test pool.
 There are 32 possible ranges in the test pool.
 You can find the test pool data on the website.
 Test pool data is reset every 30 minutes.